SushanthikPoreddy/data690_sushanthik/assignment_01/RESUME.md

   - I was awarded with 2nd price at state level badminton torunment.
   - I got selected as vice-captain for a house in my school.
-  - i worked as treasurer for my college photography club.
+  - I worked as treasurer for my college photography club.

+# Social Activitiy

+ - participated in the events that mainly concentrates on protecting and planting seeds of trees.

 # Hobbies & Interests